GSC23-HeadHome/HeadHome/README.md

 2. Caregiver

 The `Caregiver` will receive a notification when their respective `Patients` have started to navigate home.
-This will inform them about the `Patient's` current location, and also allow them to choose to send an SOS alert signal to `volunteers`.
+This will inform them about the `Patient's` current location, and also allow them to choose to send an SOS alert signal to `Volunteers`.

 The `Caregiver` will then be able to contact the `Volunteers` who have started to guide the `Patient` back home through the `contact` button of the application.

 3. Volunteers

-Volunteers would be able to view all the patient's SOS alerts, and select the patient they wish to help.
+Volunteers would be able to view all nearby SOS alerts, and select the patient they wish to help.
 The app would provide them with the current location of the patient, and also allow them to redirect to Google Maps to find their way to these caregivers.

 Thereafter, when the volunteers reach the patient, they would be able to start leading them home after verifying the `Patient's` Authentication ID